defunSM/nrepl-clojure-gui/README.md

 - Adding nREPLs by port (DONE)
 - Connecting to external nREPLS (DONE)
 - A settings file.
 (COMING UP)
+- Text Editor (DONE)
 - Add a menubar (added a terminal)

 ## Features

 - Can run clojure code.
 - Can connect to external nREPLs.
 - Can launch a terminal to run bash commands.
 (NOT FULLY FUNCTIONAL YET)
+- Can be used to edit text.

 ## License